Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/7.direct-connect/README.md

 > **Note**: for the [GTFS(RT) data from De Lijn](https://data.delijn.be/) you will need to request a subcription and then you will receive an API (authentication) key which is required to receive the realtime changes.

-Then you can create the images and run all systems by executing the following command:
+Then you can create the images and run all systems (except for the gtfs2ldes-js) by executing the following command:
 ```bash
 docker compose --env-file user.env up -d
 ```
 > **Note**: it may take a minute for all the servers to start.
+Wait until the LDES Server is completely started.
+Check the container log file.

 ### Test Execution
 To run the test, you need to: